Roots and Radishes

 Instructions

-1. Preheat oven to 400 degrees and line a baking sheet with aluminum foil.
+1. Preheat + prep.
+Preheat oven to 400 degrees and line a baking sheet with parchment paper or a silicone baking mat.

-2. While oven is preheating, cook pasta according to package instructions.
-Once it's done, rinse under cool water and place in a large bowl.
+2. Make pasta.
+While oven is preheating, cook pasta according to package instructions.
+Once it's done, give it a quick rinse under cool water and place in a large bowl.

-3. Place ear of corn, red pepper slices, and zucchini on the baking sheet.
+3. Roast veggies.
+Place ear of corn, red pepper slices, and zucchini on the baking sheet.
 Drizzle with olive oil and sprinkle with salt and garlic powder.
-Roast at 400 degrees for about 25 minutes or until veggies are completely cooked through and red pepper is beginning to char.
+Roast at 400 degrees for 25-30 minutes or until veggies are completely cooked through and red pepper is beginning to char.
 Remove from oven and allow to cool for about 10 minutes.

-4. Add roasted veggies to bowl of pasta, followed by fresh basil and goat cheese.
+4. Combine.
+Add roasted veggies to bowl of pasta, followed by fresh basil and goat cheese.

-5. Add olive oil, lemon juice, and minced garlic to a mason jar.
+5. Make dressing & finish.
+Add olive oil, lemon juice, and minced garlic to a mason jar.
 Shake vigorously until combined.
 Pour over pasta and toss to combine.
 Serve immediately or chill before serving.

 • Prep Time: 10